Bijesse/python-curriculum/en-GB/lessons/MoonhackPyhon/moonhackPython.md

  ![image](images/step3_3.png)

 + Run your code.
-Type your selection after the “>>>” symbols and hit enter.
+Type your selection after it says "Enter your choice:" and hit enter.
 Do you see your selection appear?
 If not, check your code for any errors before moving on.

 + Next, we are going to hide the code we just typed because in our final program we do not want the user_choice variable to appear in the program.
 To hide this code from you program we are going to turn it into a “comment” by placing a hashtag (#) before it.